golnet1/mcp-majordomo-xiaozhi/README.md

 The system checks for updates **every hour** and shows a notification in the web panel when a new version is available.

-To create a release:
-1. Update the `VERSION` file
-2. Commit and push changes
-3. Create a GitHub Release with tag `vX.X.X`

 ---